Christian Lorenz: Nicknames

-Lorenz commonly goes by the nicknames "Flake" (pronounced as "Flak-eh" in German) and "Doktor".
+Lorenz commonly goes by the nicknames "Flake" (pronounced as "Flak-eh" in German, derived from the Viking village in which the Vicke Viking series of children's books take place) and "Doktor".
 "Doktor" came about because at one point he wanted to be a surgeon, but he was unable to study to become one because of his refusal to join the East German military.
 In a 16 December 2000 interview, he stated that "Flake" is his proper name.

 Religion and politics

 Lorenz has stated "I disapprove of religions which are made into rigid institutions.
 I also think that religious fanaticism and missionary work are dangerous."

-Lorenz has a distaste towards the United States, which he has called a "sick and decadent country with no culture".
+Lorenz has criticized the United States which, in a 2001 interview, he called a "sick and decadent country with no culture".
+However, in the same interview, he stated: "I prefer playing in the USA [over Germany] because the attitude to music is more relaxed [in America]," and also opined that he favored the American city of Seattle when touring.

 On 5 October 2005, Lorenz appeared briefly on Deutsche Welle.
 When asked how he felt about the reunification of Germany, he said he misses the way things were then.
 "Even if the GDR survived, I still would've stayed a musician.
 The increased size of the world also brought the danger of being compared to all of the international acts.
 The bands which were in the east were the only ones there, and if you were successful there, you were successful.
 I miss the simplicity.
 You went into a bar, ordered a beer, and you got a beer!...
 They didn't ask if you wanted... with a head or without a head, foam top or bottom...
 It really gets on my nerves having all of these choices I really don't want".
 In 2014, in an essay titled "I'm missing the GDR" Flake Lorenz stated "I miss the GDR even today.
 More so than the bands from that time."

-In a 2014 interview with Rolling Stone, Lindemann stated that "Flake is still a citizen of the GDR, and he will die a citizen of the GDR" In a 2019 interview with Metal Hammer, he recalled life in East Germany as "free of trouble and pressure, we all had enough money to live".
+In a 2014 interview with Rolling Stone, Lindemann stated that "Flake is still a citizen of the GDR, and he will die a citizen of the GDR".
+In a 2019 interview with Metal Hammer, he recalled life in East Germany as "free of trouble and pressure, we all had enough money to live".